-Washing instruction tags on Tom Bihn bags carried a hidden message in French disparaging the president.
+Washing instruction tags on Tom Bihn bags carry a hidden message in French disparaging the president.
 See Example( s )

-We’ve seen examples of all sorts of ways of sneaking subversive messages into product packaging and advertisements — everything from blurting out words in foreign languages during the filming of commercials to encoding statements as acrostics, but this is a first for us: concealing a dissentious notice in a product’s washing instructions tag.
+We’ve seen examples of all sorts of ways of sneaking subversive messages into product packaging and advertisements — everything from blurting out words in foreign languages during the filming of commercials to encoding statements as acrostics, but this instance from 2004 was a first for us: a dissentious notice concealed in a product’s washing instructions tag.

-someone called attention to the fact something was a little odd about the care instruction tags found on backpacks and laptop cases produced by manufacturer TOM BIHN of Port Angeles, Washington.
-Specifically, what was unusual was that the English and French statements on those tags didn’t quite match — while both versions included the usual admonitions not to use bleach, not to machine dry, and not to iron the bags, the French-language version included an extra phrase: “NOUS SOMMES DESOLES QUE NOTRE PRESIDENT SOIT UN IDIOT.
+In April 2004, someone called attention to the fact something was a little odd about the care instruction tags found on backpacks and laptop cases produced by manufacturer TOM BIHN of Port Angeles, Washington.
+Specifically, what was unusual was that the English and French statements on those tags didn’t quite match: while both versions included the usual admonitions not to use bleach, not to machine dry, and not to iron the bags, the French-language version included an extra phrase: “NOUS SOMMES DESOLES QUE NOTRE PRESIDENT SOIT UN IDIOT.
 NOUS N’AVONS PAS VOTE POUR LUI.”
-Roughly translated, this statement reads in English as: “We’re sorry our president is an idiot.
+Roughly translated, this statement read in English as: “We’re sorry our president is an idiot.
 We didn’t vote for him.”

-That this statement appeared on Tom Bihn tags is apparent; the pertinent questions are who put it there, and what did it mean?
+That this statement appeared on Tom Bihn tags is apparent; the pertinent questions were who put it there, and what did it mean?

-observers believed the message was planted by Bihn himself as a means of garnering publicity for his company, with just enough ambiguity built in to get his point across while maintaining a modicum of deniability.
+More cynical observers believed the message was planted by Bihn himself as a means of garnering publicity for his company, with just enough ambiguity built in to get his point across while maintaining a modicum of deniability.
 (The idea doesn’t even appear to be original to Tom Bihn, as